 Now apply/spray your preferred bleach cleaner on the area that is stained with water.

-If the area is large, it’s good to test the bleach at a small section before applying it to the complete surface.
+If the area is large, it’s good to test the bleach in a small section before applying it to the complete surface.

-Also, make sure that you do not spray too much of the beach as it can cause problems.
+Also, make sure that you do not spray too much on the beach as it can cause problems.